oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 2. As a sequence of two replacements:

-    1. Insert a quotation mark before `A3101`.
+    a.
+Insert a quotation mark before `A3101`.

-    2. Insert a quotation mark after `A3101`.
+    b.
+Insert a quotation mark after `A3101`.

 The fix for result #2 is most simply specified as a single replacement: